endlessm/eos-image-builder/README.md

 publish stage
 -------------

-This stage publishes the ostree repository and final images to a place where they can be accessed by developers/users.
+This stage publishes the final images to a place where they can be accessed by developers/users.

 error stage
 -----------